EXCLUSIVE-TSMC tells vendors to delay chip equipment deliveries -sources

 The company referred Reuters to comments by CEO C.C.
 Wei in July that weaker economic conditions, slower recovery in China and softer end-market demand is making customers more cautious and more mindful of controlling inventory.

-Companies affected by the instruction to delay include Dutch firm ASML ASML.AS, which makes lithography equipment essential for high-end chipmaking, the sources said.
+Companies affected by the instruction to delay include Dutch firm ASML ASML.AS, which makes lithography equipment essential for high-end chipmaking, one of the sources said.

 In an interview with Reuters last week, ASML CEO Peter Wennink said some orders for its high-end tools have been pushed back, without naming customers, and that he expected it would be a "short-term management" issue.